devadeboye/devadeboye/README.md

 ### Hi there 👋
-I am Emmanuel, a Software engineer with valuable experience in various development cycle, capable of architecting a software application backend for efficiency both in term of cost and performance.
-Proficient with NodeJs, NestJs, Typescript, Javascript, Python and several other tools with valuable cloud experience using Amazon web services.
-Can also work with both Relational and NoSQL database and can perform complex computations using mongodb aggregation queries.
+Software engineer with valuable experience in various development cycles, able to architect, design and implement backend APIs.
+Proficient with NodeJs, NestJs, Typescript, JavaScript, Python and several other tools with valuable cloud experience using Amazon web services.
+I can work with both Relational and NoSQL databases.

 <!--
 **devadeboye/devadeboye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.